 The Office of Student Affairs (OSA) provides support, counseling, and referral services.
 The OSA staff provides direction and assistance for students in university as well as college-related matters.
 Office hours are Monday - Friday 9:00 - 5:00 PM or by appointment.
 The OSA office is open during summer and winter breaks but closed on university observed holidays.

-In addition, the following skills improvement instruction is provided:
+In addition, the following programming is provided by the Office of Student Affairs: